RobinsonZ/blog/content/posts/static-redirects.md

 You might wonder why I chose to write the redirect HTML file to `something/index.html`, not `something.html`.
 The latter would work on GitHub Pages, because [/foo will serve /foo.html if it exists](https://til.simonwillison.net/github/github-pages#user-content-foo-will-serve-content-from-foohtml-if-it-exists); but in that case, `robinsonz.me/something/` will 404.
 With the `something/index.html` setup, `robinsonz.me/something` will first 301 redirect you to `/something/` and then serve the page; i.e. both `/something` and `/something/` will work fine.
 But it's marginally slower.

 How can we solve this?
-Just make `clientRedirect` write two output files.
+Just make `clientRedirect` write two output files, one at `something/index.html` and one at `something.html`.
 We have to tweak the setup a tiny bit: `clientRedirect` now returns a list, which we then incorporate into the plugins list using [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax).
 And to be extra cute, we'll use `map` instead of copy-pasting the thing twice.

 ```js
 const clientRedirect = (slug, target) =>